ContinuousEngineeringProject/ContinuousEngineeringProject.github.io/community/repo_example/docs/TESTING.md

 ```bash
 $ TESTFLAGS='-check.f DockerSuite.TestBuild*' make test-integration
 ```
--->

 ## Where to go next

-Congratulations, you have successfully completed the basics you need to understand the cePlatform test framework.
+Congratulations, you have successfully completed the basics you need to understand the projects test framework.

 [Testify]: https://github.com/stretchr/testify
 [Testing]: https://golang.org/pkg/testing/